Europe has the largest burden of liver disease in the world and the issue is expected to grow across many countries.1

 Liver disease toolkits

-A collection of HCV, HBV and NASH and NAFLD resources, including information on prevention, diagnosis, guidelines and screening tools.
+A collection of HCV and HBV resources, including information on prevention, diagnosis, guidelines and screening tools.

 - Pimpin L, et al. Burden of liver disease in Europe: Epidemiology and analysis of risk factors to identify prevention policies.
 J Hepatol 2018;69:718-35.